Non-Euclidean Erd\H{o}s-Anning Theorems: Convex distance functions

-Enclose $S$ in a square bounding box of (Euclidean) side length $D$, and center this within a larger square $B$ of side length $3D$, so that all points of $S$ are at Euclidean distance at least $D$ from the boundary of $B$.
-Construct the (Euclidean) Voronoi diagram of $S$, let $s_1$ be the point of $S$ whose Voronoi cell $V_1$, intersected with $B$, has the smallest Euclidean area, $\le 9D^2/n=O(D^2/n)$.
+Enclose $S$ in a square bounding box of (Euclidean) side length $D$, and center this within a larger square $B$ of side length $3D$, so that all points of $S$ are at Euclidean distance at least~$D$ from the boundary of~$B$.
+Construct the (Euclidean) Voronoi diagram of $S$, and let $s_1$ be the point of $S$ whose Voronoi cell $V_1$, intersected with $B$, has the smallest Euclidean area, $\le 9D^2/n=O(D^2/n)$.
 Let $s_2$ be the Euclidean nearest neighbor of $s_1$ in $S$, let $m$ be the midpoint of $s_1$ and $s_2$, and construct a right triangle $ps_1m$ with right angle at $s_1$, contained in $V_1\cap B$, with the largest possible Euclidean area.
 (See \cref{fig:small-triangle} for an example.)
-We distinguish two cases: \begin{itemize} \item If $p$ is on the boundary of $B$, as shown in \cref{fig:small-triangle}, it is at Euclidean distance $\ge D$ from $s_1$.
-In order for right triangle $ps_1s_2$ to have area $O(D^2/n)$, at most the area of the set $V_1\cap B$ that contains it, edge $s_1s_2$ must have Euclidean length $O(D/n)$, and therefore also $d(s_1,s_2)=O(D/n)$.
+We distinguish two cases: \begin{itemize} \item If $p$ is on the boundary of $B$, as shown in \cref{fig:small-triangle}, it is at Euclidean distance $\ge D$ from~$s_1$.
+In order for right triangle $ps_1s_2$ to have area $O(D^2/n)$, at most the area of the set $V_1\cap B$ that contains it, edge $s_1s_2$ must have Euclidean length $O(D/n)$, and therefore also $d(s_1,s_2)=O(D/n)$ (larger than the Euclidean length by at most the constant factor~$\tfrac{1}{\rho}$).
 For this distance to be a nonzero integer, $n$ must be $O(D)$. \item Otherwise, $p$ is on the boundary of $V_1$, and equidistant (in Euclidean distance) from $s_1$ and some site $s_3$ which cannot be collinear with $s_1s_2$.
-Because the Euclidean distances and distances according to $d$ are proportional, $d(s_1,s_2)\cdot d(s_1,s_3)=O(D^2/n)$.
+Therefore, the Euclidean distance from $s_1$ to $p$ is at least half the Euclidean distance from $s_1$ to $s_3$.
+Combining this inequality with the area of the triangle and the $\tfrac{1}{\rho}$ factor by which $d$ can increase over Euclidean distance gives the bound $d(s_1,s_2)\cdot d(s_1,s_3)=O(D^2/n)$.
 It follows from \cref{thm:triangle} that $n=O(D^2/n)$ and therefore that $n=O(D)$.\qedhere \end{itemize} \end{proof}

 The examples of $n\times n$ integer grids for the $L_1$ or $L_\infty$ distance show that the assumption of strict convexity is necessary for this result.